Federated Automatic Differentiation: Preliminaries and Background

 using the chain rule, using the fact that we know $v_j$, $\overline{v}_j$ for $j > i$.
 For example, applying the chain rule to \eqref{eq:basic_function},

-Both methods easily generalize to compute the Jacobian of a vector-valued function.
-The difference between them corresponds to choosing an order for multiplications of Jacobian matrices specified by the chain rule, with `forward mode' corresponding to left-to-right multiplication and `backwards mode' right-to-left.
-In general, choosing the optimal order for multiplying these matrices (the `optimal Jacobian accumulation' problem) is NP-complete~\citep{oja}.
-Notably, however, if $f: \R^n \to \R^m$, then forward mode requires $n$ forward passes to compute this Jacobian (one for each input), while reverse-mode requires $m$ backwards passes (one for each output).
+Both methods generalize to compute the Jacobian of a vector-valued function.
+The difference between them corresponds to choosing an order for multiplications of Jacobian matrices specified by the chain rule, with `forward-mode' corresponding to left-to-right multiplication and `backwards mode' right-to-left.
+If $f: \R^n \to \R^m$, then forward-mode requires $n$ forward passes to compute this Jacobian (one for each input), while reverse-mode requires $m$ backwards passes (one for each output).
 This observation is the root of preference for reverse-mode accumulation while training machine learning models (known as `backpropagation' in this special case); we differentiate a scalar-valued function with respect to a high-dimensional parameter vector (that is, $m=1, n \gg 1$).